 Complete Health Requirements

 All documentation must include an official signature or stamp from the physician or clinic, as well as the student’s full name, 10-digit USC ID number and telephone number.
 Upload documented proof of immunizations to your student health record.

 All USC students must have supplemental health insurance to help cover the cost of care not available at the university’s student health centers, particularly in case of an emergency requiring hospitalization.
 Optional dental insurance is also available.

 Student Health Fee

 All students are required to pay the Student Health Fee, which covers most primary care services provided at the university’s student health centers.
 This fee appears on your tuition bill and is included in your cost of attendance on your financial aid summary.
 Students can make an appointment at the health center by calling (213) 740-WELL (9355) or by accessing their student health portal.

 Review International Student Requirements

-USC students represent 135 countries around the world.
+USC students represent over 130 countries around the world.
 International students make up nearly a quarter of our entire student population.

 To be eligible to study at USC, international students need to have a valid non-immigrant visa status.
 The F-1 visa is the most common student visa and is issued to full-time students enrolled in an academic degree program at USC.